Elizabeth Fuentes Leone

 Outline: • The 424 Problem • MCP Server Architecture • Async HandleId Pattern • Production Integration • Advanced Patterns and Wrap-Up

-Your AI travel booking agent just charged your customer's credit card fourteen times for the same flight.
-The agent called the booking tool, got back a vague response, was not sure if it worked, and tried again.
+Your AI travel booking agent just charged a customer fourteen times for the same flight.
+It called the booking tool, got a vague response, was not sure if it worked, and tried again.
 And again.
-And again.
-Fourteen tool calls where two would have been enough.
-Twenty-one seconds of wasted time.
-Hundreds of thousands of burned tokens.
+Fourteen calls where two would do, twenty-one seconds wasted, hundreds of thousands of burned tokens.
 This is the repeated tool call problem, and it is far more common than you think.
-The root cause is surprisingly simple.
-Ambiguous tool feedback leaves agents uncertain whether an action succeeded or failed.
-Without clear completion signals, agents default to retrying, which is a rational response to uncertainty.
-Studies show an average of 3.2x overcalling when tools return unstructured or unclear responses.
-The problem compounds in multi-step workflows where each step's ambiguity cascades forward.
-Three complementary solutions address the problem at different layers.
-First, DebounceHook maintains a sliding window of recent tool calls, detecting and blocking duplicate invocations before they execute with configurable window size and similarity thresholds.
-Second, clear SUCCESS/FAILED states redesign tool responses with explicit status indicators that tell the agent unambiguously whether to proceed or retry, using structured response formats with action guidance.
-Third, LimitToolCounts provides hard ceiling enforcement via the HookProvider that caps the maximum number of calls to any specific tool, acting as a safety net when other approaches miss edge cases.
+The root cause is simple.
+Ambiguous feedback leaves agents uncertain whether an action succeeded, so they retry.
+Studies show an average of 3.2x overcalling when tools return unclear responses, and it compounds across multi-step workflows.
+Three complementary solutions address it at different layers.
+DebounceHook keeps a sliding window of recent calls and blocks duplicates before they execute.
+Clear SUCCESS and FAILED states redesign responses so the agent knows when to proceed or stop.
+LimitToolCounts caps the calls to any one tool as a safety net.
+You'll walk away with: • A DebounceHook implementation with sliding window detection • A structured tool response pattern with explicit completion states • A live demo cutting 14 calls to 2 and 21s to 4s

 Multimodal AI Agents with Long-Term Memory

-Your chatbot forgets who you are after every conversation.
-Your video agent cannot remember what it analyzed yesterday.
 A user asks your multimodal agent to "compare this video with the one I shared last week," and the agent has no idea what video they mean.
-You have built something intelligent that has no memory, and without memory, intelligence is just computation.
-The memory problem in multimodal agents is harder than it looks.
-Text-only agents can summarize conversations into compact strings.
-But multimodal agents process video frames, image features, audio patterns, and text simultaneously.
-What should be remembered?
-The raw video?
-A description of it?
-The embeddings?
-The user's reaction?
-And how do you retrieve the right memory when a new conversation references something from three sessions ago using natural language?
-Traditional session stores and database-backed chat histories were not designed for this.
-In this talk, I will show you: • How to build multimodal agents using an open-source agent SDK, an open-source framework for creating production-ready agent systems (similar patterns apply to LangGraph, AutoGen, or other frameworks) • How to create custom tools for video content analysis that extract structured information from video, images, and audio • How to convert agent tools into MCP servers so they can be shared across agents, teams, and projects without code duplication • How to implement scalable chat memory with a managed vector store that stores multimodal conversation context and retrieves relevant memories using semantic search • A live demo: building a complete multi-agent system where agents share tools via MCP, remember past conversations, and deliver personalized multimodal responses You will walk away with: • A working multi-agent architecture using an open-source agent SDK with custom tools and MCP server integration • Patterns for creating reusable MCP servers from agent tools, so you build once and use across your entire agent flee
+You built something intelligent with no memory, and without memory intelligence is just computation.
+The memory problem is harder than it looks.
+Text-only agents summarize conversations into strings, but multimodal agents process video frames, image features, audio, and text at once.
+What should be remembered, the raw video, a description, the embeddings?
+And how do you retrieve the right memory when a new conversation references something from three sessions ago?
+Traditional session stores were not designed for this.
+This talk builds multimodal agents with an open-source agent SDK (similar patterns apply to LangGraph or AutoGen), creates custom video analysis tools, converts them into reusable MCP servers, and adds scalable chat memory with a managed vector store that retrieves memories by semantic search.
+You'll leave with a multi-agent architecture and patterns for reusable MCP servers you build once and share across your fleet.

 Outline: • The Agent That Forgets • Building Multimodal Agents with Strands • Converting Tools to MCP Servers • Scalable Chat Memory with S3 Vectors • The Complete System and Resources